 Current evidence suggests that calcium does not interfere with iron absorption in the long term.
 One study showed that the effect of calcium on iron absorption is short term and that the body adapts over time, which is why studies have failed to show any adverse effects on iron status.
 Another study concluded that dietary calcium supplements are “unlikely to have a biologically significant impact on iron balance in Western societies unless calcium consumption is habitually very low.”
-However, another study showed that taking calcium supplements with meals might make it more difficult for women to meet their daily iron requirement.
+However, other research showed that taking calcium supplements with meals might make it more difficult for women to meet their daily iron requirement.
 Thus, people with iron deficiency should ensure they are taking adequate amounts of iron to meet their needs.

 Not all iron is created equal.
 In addition to selecting a prenatal vitamin with the adequate dosing of each ingredient, you should also pay attention to the type of ingredients the manufacturer is using.

 Other types of iron have low bioavailability and often produce unpleasant gastrointestinal side effects, such as nausea, constipation, and gastric upset.
-Additionally, Ferrochel® iron is easier to absorb and less likely to block the absorption of other nutrients, such as vitamin E and calcium.
+Additionally, Ferronyl® iron is easier to absorb and less likely to block the absorption of other nutrients, such as vitamin E and calcium.

 Calcium is the most abundant mineral in the body and is key in the formation of bones and teeth, nerve conduction, intracellular signaling, and muscle function.
 Pregnant women absorb calcium more effectively than non-pregnant women, especially during the last half of pregnancy, when fetal demands on maternal calcium are greatest.
-The Recommended Dietary Allowance (RDA) for elemental calcium is 1,000 mg per day in pregnant and lactating women.
+The Recommended Dietary Allowance (RDA) for calcium is 1,000 mg per day in pregnant and lactating women.
 The Dietary Guidelines Scientific Report estimated that almost a quarter of pregnant women in the United States consume less than 800 mg per day.
 Calcium supplementation during pregnancy ensures that you can meet the demands of your growing baby.